maguowei/awesome-stars/topics.md

 ## osint

-- [projectdiscovery/httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit allows to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads.
-- [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - 🖭  Web Extension for Firefox/Chrome/MS Edge and CLI tool to save a faithful copy of an entire web page in a single HTML file
 - [Datalux/Osintgram](https://github.com/Datalux/Osintgram) - Osintgram is a OSINT tool on Instagram.
 It offers an interactive shell to perform analysis on Instagram account of any users by its nickname
 - [qeeqbox/social-analyzer](https://github.com/qeeqbox/social-analyzer) - API, CLI, and Web App for analyzing and finding a person's profile in +1000 social media \ websites
 - [mxrch/GHunt](https://github.com/mxrch/GHunt) - 🕵️‍♂️ Offensive Google framework.